-MyITLab software provides a computer-based simulation environment for learning how to use Microsoft Office and to assess student knowledge of how to use Microsoft Office.
-It also provides support for automatically grading MyITLab Bonus Projects assignments.
-MyITLab simulations have a one-to-one mapping to Hands-On Exercises in the course textbooks.
+MyLab IT software provides a computer-based simulation environment for learning how to use Microsoft Office and to assess student knowledge of how to use Microsoft Office.
+It also provides support for automatically grading MyLab Bonus Projects assignments.
+MyLab IT simulations have a one-to-one mapping to Hands-On Exercises in the course textbooks.

-Bundle Options (/about/policies/syllabus/materials/required-materials/textbooks-and-myitlab/bundle-options/)
+Bundle Options (/about/policies/syllabus/materials/required-materials/textbooks-and-mylabit/bundle-options/)

-The course textbooks and MylTLab must be purchased as part of a bundle.
+The course textbooks and MyLab IT must be purchased as part of a bundle.
 Unless you specifically want print copies of the textbooks, you should buy the Electronic Bundle.

-Electronic Bundle with eTexts and MyITLab (/about/policies/syllabus/materials/required-materials/textbooks-and-myitlab/bundle-options/electronic-bundle-with-etexts-and-myitlab/)
+Electronic Bundle with eTexts and MyLab IT (/about/policies/syllabus/materials/requiredmaterials/textbooks-and-mylab-it/bundle-options/electronic-bundle-with-etexts-and-mylab-it/)